Healthcare Consulting Manager, Accenture

 Student, Community and Global Public Health, University of Michigan

-Kerry Lindquist is a Junior at the University of Michigan pursuing a Bachelor of Arts in Community and Global Public Health in the School of Public Health.
+Kerry Lindquist is a Senior at the University of Michigan pursuing a Bachelor of Arts in Community and Global Public Health in the School of Public Health.
 Kerry previously worked as a Policy Analyst for the CLOSUP research center affiliated with Michigan’s Gerald R. Ford School of Public Policy, helping to coordinate and market events involving local, state, and urban policy.
 She is particularly interested in ethical approaches to health policy and infectious disease control.
 This past summer, Kerry worked for Dr. Dana Telem in the Center for Healthcare Outcomes and Policy, providing research assistance and consultation on workplace conflicts between women surgeons and other non-physician healthcare staff.
 In her spare time, Kerry loves try new restaurants in downtown Ann Arbor with friends and rewatch episodes of ‘Criminal Minds'.

 Medical Student, Washington University in St. Louis

 Hannah Lucas is a medical student at Washington University in St. Louis where she plans to pursue a combined MD/MPH.
 Though she majored in Neuroscience and German as an undergraduate at the University of Michigan, Hannah’s minor in Gender & Health and time spent abroad led her to develop an interest in health policy and its impact on health disparities.
 Now that she is studying to become a physician and involved in caring for a diverse patient population in St. Louis, Hannah routinely sees the impact of these policies and is using skills she learned in her time with the V-BID Center to study resulting disparities, especially those in maternal and child health outcomes.